Authentic hummus recipe can be made in a jiffy if you have cooked garbanzo beans on hand; increase your vegetable protein with this lovely side-dish.

-9.04 hours and I'm ready to make a hummus sandwich.
-Or 4 minutes if you choose to cheat.
+9.04 hours and I am ready to make a hummus sandwich.
+Or 4 minutes if you choose to cheat with canned chickpeas.
 Either way, this is a great way to get your evil LDL down in your blood cholesterol profile.
-Better still, it raises the champion HDL that takes nasty cholesterol back to the liver, getting it out of circulation.
-Want to live to a happy, healthy eighty?
+Better still, it raises the champion HDL that takes nasty fat back to the liver, getting it out of circulation.
+Don't you want to live to a happy, strong eighty without statins?

-It doesn't keep more than about 4-5 days as it has no preservatives.
+It does not keep more than a few days as it has no preservatives.
 So I make this amount at least twice a week.

 After three days the balance goes into our low GI bread recipe.

 STEP 3: Make and enjoy a hummus sandwich using your authentic hummus recipe.
-Enjoy it with a salad; I even add it sometimes to my oats muesli if I don't have time to prepare an egg or other protein.
+Enjoy it with a salad; I even add it sometimes to my oats muesli if I don't have time to prepare an egg or other protein for breakfast.

-I don't follow recipes slavishly, with the result that I irritatingly forget an important ingredient occasionally.
+I do not follow recipes slavishly, with the result that I irritatingly forget an important ingredient occasionally.
 Today it had a positive result.

-Don't get me wrong, I love garlic.
-It's healthy stuff
+Do not get me wrong, I love garlic.
+It is good stuff

-and, when making a mutton stew for example, I pitch a whole corm of
+and, when making a mutton stew for example, I pitch a whole corm in.

-But I'll confess that I do get some wry looks from patients when I've put a couple of tablespoons of my authentic hummus recipe into my breakfast cereal.
-It does sustain me through the long morning at the Chiropractic Coalface, but secondhand garlic isn't such fun first thing in the morning.
+But I will confess that I do get some wry looks from patients when I have put a couple of tablespoons of my authentic hummus recipe into my breakfast cereal.
+It does sustain me through the long day at the coalface, but secondhand garlic is not such fun first thing in the morning.

 The positive is that I make up my authentic hummus recipe without the garlic.